 Figure 16.
 GET VPN Address Preservation with MPLSomGRE

-It is recommended that GET VPN be deployed in Fail-Close mode.
+It is recommended that GET VPN be deployed in Fail Close mode.
 With this feature enabled, all traffic passing through the GM will be dropped until the GM has successfully registered with the KS.
-This makes sure that data that is intended to be encrypted will not be sent out of the router on the protected interface unencrypted or in the clear.
+This ensures that data that is intended to be encrypted will not be sent out of the router on the protected interface unencrypted or in the clear.
 With the exception of control plane traffic, all traffic sent across the WAN will exit the router as encrypted data.

 MPLS VPN over mGRE with GET VPN

 GET VPN in combination with MPLS VPN over mGRE offers a scalable, secure network virtualization solution when IP encapsulation is required.
 In the MPLS VPN over mGRE deployment with GET, all L3 VPN traffic is encrypted as it egresses the c-PE router, maintaining a secure transport of L3 VPN traffic in a multipoint IP environment.